Lighthouse

 Without stabilization, survivors have little hope of overcoming the trauma and abuse they have endured.
-Survivors in the program will reside in Lighthouse, where they will have a safe place to heal.
+Survivors in the program will reside in Lighthouse, our short-term residential home, where they will have a safe place to heal.

-Basic Needs: Upon entering Lighthouse, survivors will receive necessary basic needs supplies such as food, clothes, and personal hygiene items.
+Basic Needs: Upon entering Lighthouse, survivors will receive necessary basic needs supplies such as food, clothes (if needed), and personal hygiene items.

 Medical Care: A primary care physician will assess each survivor’s basic wellness and write prescriptions for any medications.